 Some brokers—not all—will let their agents pay themselves or eliminate the listing commission on sales of agent-owner properties.
 In May, the median price of a home was $252,800, according to the National Association of Realtors; so if you act as your own listing agent, you’ll save $5,056 to $7,584, which could be the difference between making a profit, breaking even, or losing money on a flip.

+You don’t necessarily need a real estate license to flip houses, but it could be useful.
+Not only could it help you get the best deals on your own personal house flipping process but it could help you earn money while you’re working on your own home.
 Many months go by between identifying and buying a property, fixing it up, and selling it for a profit (hopefully).
-Real estate agent/flippers can earn money buying and selling other people’s properties while they’re working on their own.
+House flippers who’ve obtained a real estate license can earn money buying and selling other people’s properties while they’re working on their own.
 And since real estate agents often work nontraditional hours—nights and weekends when clients are available—they can manage a construction site that typically starts at 7 a.m. and knocks off at 3 p.m., and earn commissions on real estate deals during off hours.